Achievable logoAchievable logo

 Graph of vector addition sum

 The second vector goes from (2,−1) to (2,1).
-This has no change in x, but it has an increase in y of 2.
-In vector notation, we write 2j.
-There is no i because the x position does not move.
+There is no change in x, and the increase in y is 2, so in vector notation it’s 2j.
+(There is no i term because the x position doesn’t change.)

-To find the sum, we add the like components:
+To find the sum, add the like components:

 =2i+2j+0i+2j=2i+4j

-So, the sum of the two vectors is described by the expression 2i+4j.
+So, the sum of the two vectors is 2i+4j.

 Adding by visualization

-To see the vector that would result from adding two vectors together, we simply connect the vectors from head to tail.
-Then, we draw a new vector from the starting point to the new ending point.
-This vector is the sum of the original vectors:
+To see the vector that results from adding two vectors, connect them head to tail.
+Then draw a new vector from the starting point to the new ending point.
+That new vector is the sum of the original vectors.

 Visual graph of vector addition sum

-If a and b are the same vectors that we used in the previous example, the new vector goes from (0,0) to (2.4) giving us a vector 2i+4j.
-This is the same result we achieved by adding the equations together.
+If a and b are the same vectors used in the previous example, the new vector goes from (0,0) to (2,4), giving the vector 2i+4j.
+This matches the result from adding the expressions.

 Vector subtraction